JanisHuser/ZHAW-BSC-Informatik/src/FS24/MPC/OpenMP.md

 # OpenMP - Open Multi-Processing

+- Operates on top of an OS
+- Supports a shared memory model
+- Opens – per directive - a team of threads to parallelise code sections - Operates according to the Fork-Join pattern master thread

 ## omp_get_thread_num()

 - retreive the unique integer of the currently executing thread within the parallel region